 Over subsequent years, the team meticulously crafted and studied self-assembling peptides to perfect their platform technology and produce a range of hydrogels ideal for 3D cell culture.

-In 2014, due to a demand for their materials, Manchester BIOGEL was founded to enable these hydrogels to be readily available to researchers wishing to create new opportunities in the high-growth fields of 3D cell culture, 3D bioprinting and medical devices.
-Since opening our doors, we have supported scientists in the UK and beyond to create optimal environments for over a wide variety of cell types.
+In 2014, due to a demand for their materials, our company, Manchester BIOGEL was founded to enable these hydrogels to be readily available to researchers wishing to create new opportunities in the high-growth fields of 3D cell culture, 3D bioprinting and medical devices.
+Since opening our doors, we have supported scientists in the UK and beyond to create optimal environments for a wide variety of cell types.